-Box 5.1, Figure 1 illustrates the polar amplification phenomenon for three different periods of the Earth's climate history using temperature reconstructions from natural archives and climate model simulations for: (i) the Early Eocene Climatic Optimum (EECO, 54 to 48 Ma) characterised by CO_2 concentrations of 1000 to 2000 ppm (Section 5.2.2.2) and the absence of continental ice sheets; (ii) the mid-Pliocene Warm Period (MPWP, 3.3 to 3.0 Ma), characterized by CO_2 concentrations in the range of 350 to 450 ppm (Section 5.2.2.2) and reduced Greenland and Antarctic ice sheets compared to today (see Section 5.6.1), (iii) the Last Glacial Maximum (LGM, 21 to 19 ka), characterized by CO_2 concentrations around 200 ppm and large continental ice sheets covering northern Europe and North America.
+Box 5.1, Figure 1 illustrates the polar amplification phenomenon for three different periods of Earth's climate history using temperature reconstructions from natural archives and climate model simulations for: (i) the Early Eocene Climatic Optimum, EECO (54-48 Ma) characterised by CO2 concentrations of 1000-2000 ppm (Section 5.2.2.2) and the absence of continental ice sheets; (ii) the mid-Pliocene Warm Period, MPWP (3.3-3.0 Ma), characterized by CO2 concentrations in the range of 350-450 ppm (Section 5.2.2.2) and reduced Greenland and Antarctic ice sheets compared to today (see Section 5.6.1), (iii) the LGM (21-19 ka), characterized by CO2 concentrations around 200 ppm and large continental ice sheets covering northern Europe and North America.

-Throughout all three time periods, reconstructions and simulations reveal Arctic and Antarctic surface air temperature amplification of up to two times the global mean (Box 5.1, Figure 1c, d), and this bipolar amplification appears to be a robust feature of the equilibrium Earth system response to changes of CO_2 concentration, irrespective of climate state.
+Throughout all three time periods, reconstructions and simulations reveal Arctic and Antarctic surface-air temperature amplification of up to 2 times the global mean (Box 5.1, Figure 1c,d), and this bipolar amplification appears to be a robust feature of the equilibrium Earth system response to changes of CO2 concentration, irrespective of climate state.
 The absence (EECO), or expansion (LGM) of continental ice sheets has the potential to affect the zonally averaged surface temperatures due to the lapse-rate effect (see Box 5.2), hence contributing to polar amplification.
-However, polar amplification is also suppressed in zonally averaged gradients of SST compared with terrestrial surface air temperature (Box 5.1, Figure 1), owing to the presence of high-latitude sea ice in the pre-industrial control, (continued on next page)
+However, polar amplification is also suppressed in zonally averaged gradients of SST compared with terrestrial surface-air temperature (Box 5.1, Figure 1), owing to the presence of high-latitude sea ice in the pre-industrial control, which places a lower limit on SST.

-Box 5.1 (continued)

-which places a lower limit on SST.
 Global mean temperature estimates for these three past climates also imply an Earth system climate sensitivity to radiative perturbations up to two times higher than the equilibrium climate sensitivity (Lunt et al., 2010; Haywood et al., 2013) (see Section 5.3.1 and Box 12.2).

-Polar amplification explains in part why Greenland Ice Sheet (GIS) and the West Antarctic Ice Sheet (WAIS) appear to be highly sensitive to relatively small increases in CO2 concentration and global mean temperature.
-For example, global sea level during MPWP may have been up to +20m higher than present day when atmospheric CO2 concentrations were ~350 to 450 ppm and global mean surface temperature was 2°C to 3°C above pre-industrial levels (see Sections 5.6.1 and 5.8.1). (continued on next page)
+Polar amplification explains in part why Greenland Ice Sheet (GIS) and the West Antarctic Ice Sheet (WAIS) appear to be highly sensitive to relatively small increases in CO_2 concentration and global mean temperature.
+For example, global sea level during MPWP may have been up to +20m higher than present day when atmospheric CO_2 concentrations were ~350-450 ppm and global mean surface temperature was $2^{\circ}C-3^{\circ}C$ above pre-industrial levels (see Sections 5.6.1 and 5.8.1).